William Montague Ferry: Grand Haven enterprise legacy

 Ferry capitalized on the timber opportunity in the Grand Haven area.
-He formed the Grand Haven Company, which dealt with acquiring and profiting from timberlands.
-Ferry and his brother-in-law Nathan White started the Ferry and White Company, which was the first mercantile business in the Grand Haven area.
+He formed the Grand Haven Company, which dealt with acquiring and profiting from timberland.
+Ferry and his brother-in-law Nathan White started the Ferry and White Company, the first mercantile business in the Grand Haven area.
 By the 1850s, Ferry included his sons in his business ventures.
 He and his sons founded a bank called Ferry and Sons.
 They plotted Ferrysburg in 1857 and formed Ferry and Sons Shipyard.
 When Ferry died on December 30, 1867, he was considered the "father of Grand Haven".
 All business shut down on January 2, 1868, from 12 p.m. to 5 p.m. to allow the people of the community to attend his funeral.
 His estate was valued at $410,000.
 He gave to many Christian causes for the spread of the gospel and education.
-Over $270,00 remained with his wife and their children.
+Over $270,000 remained with his wife and their children.
 His wife died three years to the day on December 30, 1870.
 The valued estate transferred to their children, with their youngest son, Edward Payson Ferry, the executor.

-Despite his estate valuation being listed at $410,000 ($7,600,000 in 2021 dollars) this did not reflect all his holdings.
-Heirs later sued his estate, and in 1909 an additional $1,000,000 ($30,000,000 in 2021 dollars) was ordered to be split among heirs.
+Despite his estate valuation being listed at $410,000 ($8,900,000 in 2025 dollars) this did not reflect all his holdings.
+Heirs later sued his estate, and in 1909 an additional $1,000,000 ($35,000,000 in 2025 dollars) was ordered to be split among heirs.